 A quarter of children between the age of 5-14 years old in Afghanistan are engaged in child labour (UNICEF).
 Exposed to poverty and abuse, forced to work on the streets in order to provide for their families, a high number of children do not attend school.
 AfD's project 'Street Children Back to School' aims at providing vulnerable children in the Kabul area with access to non-formal education in the form of basic literacy and numeracy skills, as well as healthcare services and daily meals.

-Decades of war has led to a nationwide breakdown of social and economic structures.
+Decades of war have led to a nationwide breakdown of social and economic structures.
 Poverty is the main determinant of child labour.
-Many families have no choice but to put their children to work.
-A vicious circle of illiteracy and lack of skills for job opportunities is tied to the cycle of poverty, debt, vulnerability, and dependence.
-With severe security and economic issues facing the country, the Afghan government is currently unable to provide street children with the support they need.
+Many families have no choice but have their children work.
+Illiteracy and lack of vocational skills lead to poverty, debt, vulnerability and dependence.
+With severe security and economic issues facing the country, the Afghan government is currently unable to provide vulnerable children with the support they need.

-All children who attend the program will gain knowledge and decision-making skills that will help them and their families leave the cycle of poverty.
-The children will have the skills to enable them to join the formal education system.
-The meals and healthcare provided will reduce risks of developmental problems and disease.
-AfD DOES NOT CONDONE CHILD LABOR, but views the empowerment of street children and families as a necessary step towards eliminating child labour in Kabul.
+Children attending the program gain the necessary skills that will help them and their families leave the cycle of poverty.
+At the same time, children will have the requirements to access the formal education system.
+The meals and healthcare services provided will reduce risks of developmental disabilities and diseases.
+AfD strongly supports the empowerment of vulnerable children and their families as a necessary step towards the elimination of child labour.